Peet-pitz/Github-Search/README.md

 The program can show repositories on github
     Input Example: user clicks click to see on github Output Example: redirects to github
+The program shows users information if posted
+    Input Example: enter username
+    Output Example: information of user is displayed if any is posted

 ## Link to live site